visit/citybreak-online-doc/_includes/template.md

 Loading an Citybreak online widget (via script) in the header/footer template page will cause serious conflicts and JavaScript errors.
 It is therefore not supported at this moment.

 * **No Google Analytics tracking scripts**
-(calls to _trackPageview, _trackEvent etc) are allowed in the template page.
-This would cause double page views.
+GTM or Gtag are allowed in the template page.
+This would cause double page views since the tracker property is added via the implementation of the online booking in Citybreak.

 * **Must Contain a div element with id attribute set to ``cb_init_bookingengine``** This will be the placeholder where the Citybreak online booking engine will be injected.
 Make sure this div element can use full page width.